25 Things Every Financial Advisor Should Know About ETFs

 There are a number of other examples of structure impacting the risk/return profile achieved by an exchange-traded product.
 SPY, a UIT, will perform differently than IVV, which is also linked to the S&P 500 but structured as an ETF.
 The three ETPs that offer exposure to the USD / EUR exchange rate maintain unique tax consequences and counterparty risk, and annual performance can vary by more than 100 basis points depending on the environment.

-Commodity ETFs have been dragged through the mud repeatedly over the last several years, the result primarily of misunderstandings (or perhaps outright ignorance) over the true objectives and limitations of these products.
+Commodity ETFs have been dragged through the mud repeatedly over 2008 to 2011, the result primarily of misunderstandings (or perhaps outright ignorance) over the true objectives and limitations of these products.
 Specifically, the “tracking error” between the returns generated by commodity ETPs and the change in the spot price of the related resource.
 While it’s true that most commodity ETFs deliver returns that differ from a hypothetical return on spot prices–sometimes by a significant margin–that deviation isn’t the result of a flaw in these products.
 Rather, it reflects confusion over exactly what these products seek to achieve and the methods they use to achieve their results.

 It’s important to exercise caution when investing in commodity ETPs; if you don’t have a firm grasp on the nuances of a futures-based strategy, you probably have no business putting these products in your clients’ portfolios.
 But for those who understand what’s under the hood of these funds and the potential limitations associated with the methodology used to achieve exposure, commodity ETFs can be very powerful tools that can bring both return enhancement and diversification benefits to traditional stock-and-bond portfolios [see What BusinessWeek Didn't Tell You About Commodity ETFs].